ivicavancina/confluence_scripts/README.md

 This repository contains scripts to retrieve various types of information from Confluence Cloud.
 The scripts included are:

 1. `confluence_managed_accounts.py`: Counts the number of active users, the number of Confluence users per domain, and the number of users active in the last month, last 2 months, and last 3 months.
 It also identifies inactive users and top active users.
+Uses the [Orgs API](https://developer.atlassian.com/cloud/admin/organization/rest/api-group-users/#api-v1-orgs-orgid-users-get).
 2. `confluence_permissions_and_restrictions.py`: Retrieves permissions and restrictions for spaces and pages.
+Uses the [Content Restrictions API](https://developer.atlassian.com/cloud/confluence/rest/v1/api-group-content-restrictions/#api-wiki-rest-api-content-id-restriction-get) and the [Space Permissions API](https://developer.atlassian.com/cloud/confluence/rest/v2/api-group-space-permissions/#api-spaces-id-permissions-get).
 3. `confluence_space_and_page_watchers.py`: Retrieves watchers for spaces and pages.
+This script uses Chrome tools/Inspect/Network to get the URL and GraphQL query to get results.
 4. `remove_page_restrictions.py`: Removes all page restrictions within a specific space.
+Uses the [Content Restrictions API](https://developer.atlassian.com/cloud/confluence/rest/v1/api-group-content-restrictions/#api-wiki-rest-api-content-id-restriction-delete).
+5. `get_confluence_spaces.py`: Retrieves all spaces from Confluence.
+Uses the [Spaces API](https://developer.atlassian.com/cloud/confluence/rest/v2/api-group-space/#api-spaces-get).

 The results from these scripts are saved to JSON files.